LLNL/axom/src/docs/sphinx/coding_guide/sec02_names.rst

 -------------------------------------------------
-A file's contents should clear from its name
+File contents should be clear from file name
 -------------------------------------------------

 2.10 The name of each file **must** clearly indicate its contents.